 All about AllAboutDogFood

 AllAboutDogFood.co.uk is intended to be a one-stop-shop for anyone interested in their dog's diet.
-It is fully independent.
-It includes the world’s first interactive dog food and dog treat directories as well as the first dynamic dog food comparison page.
-Our comprehensive feeding guide, dog food FAQ and dedicated dog food forum also give dog owners access to a huge amount of impartial nutritional advice.
+It includes the world's first interactive dog food and dog treat directories as well as the first dynamic dog food comparison page.
+Our comprehensive feeding guide, dog food FAQ and article library also give dog owners access to a huge amount of impartial nutritional advice.

 Over that time I was able to work with a whole host of amazing pet experts from vets and behaviourists to groomers and breeders to help thousands of pet owners to make the right dietary choices for their four-legged friends.

 Work started on the site in 2011.
 From day one I was determined that the site would be 100% independent and transparent so I immediately severed all working ties with pet food manufacturers and ceased all forms of paid consultation.
 The first version, called WhichDogFood.co.uk, went live on March 10th 2012 and, it has to be said, went virtually unnoticed, at least for the first few months.
 With no advertising budget, it took what seemed like an age for word to start to spread but once it did, there was no looking back!